sfuosdev/SFU-RMP/README.md

 Chrome extension for SFU students to easily access prof rating from RateMyProfessor.com on SFU course registration pages (goSFU, mySchedule).

-First, the extension will create a loading page to wait for collecting SFU course offerings and RMP rating info.
+First, the extension will create a loading page for collecting SFU course offerings and RMP rating info.
 This job may take a few minutes depending on your network availablity.
 Please do not close the window until the processing completes.

 After then, it will start to show the professor rating in a tooltip on every professor name on goSFU and mySchedule.
 Hover your mouse on the highlighted professor names, then you'll see the abbreviated RMP rating info.